+- Rape

-- assault by penetration - sexual assault
+- Assault by penetration

+- Sexual assault

 The advice sets out that sexual harassment is 'unwanted conduct of a sexual nature' that can occur online and offline.
 It is likely to violate a child's dignity, and/or makes them feel intimidated, degraded or humiliated and/or creates a hostile, offensive or sexualised environment.